What Is Resistance Welding?

 - Flash Butt welding

-These are the main types of resistance welding that we can see in industries or some other places.
-You can read about these types of resistance welding in detail in upcoming posts.
+These are the types that we can see in industries or some other places.
+You can read about these types in detail in upcoming posts.

 How Does Resistance Welding Works?